 KNOWLEDGE, SKILLS, AND ABILITIES

-I. Ability to operate a computer and use a variety of common software programs including Microsoft Office.
+I. Ability to operate a computer and proficiently use a variety of common software programs, particularly Microsoft Word, Power Point, and Excel.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-1. While performing the duties of this job, the employee will frequently stand and walk to/from or while conducting educational activities; the employee will on a daily basis sit, use hands to finger, handle, or feel objects, tools or equipment; reach with hands and arms; balance; talk or hear.
-The employee will climb stairs; stoop; kneel; crouch, taste or smell.
+- While performing the duties of this job, the employee will frequently stand and walk to/from or while conducting corner-store conversions or outreach; the employee will on a daily basis sit, use hands to finger, handle, or feel objects, tools or equipment; reach with hands and arms; balance; talk or hear.
+The employee will occasionally climb stairs; stoop; kneel; crouch or crawl; taste or smell.

-2. The employee must lift and/or move up to 25 pounds of program materials and other related documents including while climbing stairs.
+- The employee must occasionally lift and/or move up to 25 pounds of program materials and other related documents.

 - Specific vision abilities required by the job include frequent reading and close vision; distance vision; color vision; peripheral vision; depth perception; and the ability to adjust focus.